 ACH stands for “Automated Clearing House” which is a system created by the Federal Reserve specifically designed for regularly sending funds between accounts or sending and receiving payments.

 There are a couple important factors to consider when choosing between wire transfers and ACH transfers:

 (what your bank charges)

 (what we charge)

-*This does not mean that your funds will always be credited to your Kraken account the same day.
+*This does not mean that your funds will always be credited to your Kraken account on the same day.
 Our funding providers may need to perform additional due diligence which can delay the settlement of your funds.

 - The transfer is not specified as a "same day".

 - You can schedule recurring payments or payment periods.